Broken Shoulder Blade

 Pain, swelling, and bruising may occur over the shoulder blade in the upper back or on the top of the shoulder overlying the coracoid and acromion processes.

-- Movement of the arm will increase the pain.
+- Moving the arm increases the pain

-- You will be unable to lift the arm.
+- Inability to lift the arm